agent runs on all BIG-IP®

 Before the big3d

-agents can communicate with the Global Traffic Managers in the network, you need to configure the appropriate ports and tools to allow communication between the devices running the big3d
+agents can communicate with the Global Traffic Manager systems in the network, you need to configure the appropriate ports and tools to allow communication between the devices running the big3d

 agent is installed by running the big3d_install

 script.
-With the correct ports open, the Global Traffic Manager also automatically updates older big3d
+With the correct ports open, Global Traffic Manager also automatically updates older big3d

 agents on the network.